-Several scenes shot for Star Trek: The Motion Picture never made it into the film.
+Several scenes shot for Star Trek: The Motion Picture never made it into the theatrical release of the film.

-After Kirk first arrived on the Enterprise and left the bridge for his initial confrontation with Decker, there was to have been a brief sequence involving Uhura, Sulu and the alien ensign in which the alien’s loyalty to Decker is established.
-Uhura observes: “Our chances of coming back from this mission in one piece may have just doubled.”
-This entire scene was restored in the longer version (not to be confused with The Director’s Edition).
+After Kirk arrived on the Enterprise and left the bridge for his initial confrontation with Decker, there was a brief scene involving Uhura, Sulu and an alien ensign played by Billy Van Zandt.
+When Van Zandt’s character questions Kirk’s takeover, Uhura observes, “Our chances of coming back from this mission in one piece may have just doubled.”

 Ilia would have been the source of other comments, some of which are heard in the longer version.